This article is being published to commemorate the 132nd anniversary of Charlie Chaplin’s birth on April 16, 2021.

 But how did Michael Jackson become aware of Charlie Chaplin and “his” song Smile?

 Already at the age of nine (1967) Michael drew a picture of Charlie Chaplin, which expressed Jackson’s admiration for him.
-However, it was not only the legend-status that fascinated Michael about Chaplin: it is said that Charlie and Michael were both people who could not spend an extensive childhood because of the early pressure from the entertainment industry.
-This, they say, connected the two entertainers.
+However, it was not only the legend-status that fascinated Michael about Chaplin: Charlie and Michael were both people who could not spend an extensive childhood because of the early pressure from the entertainment industry.
+This connected the two entertainers.

 Chaplin had a similar fate, albeit with a different biographical background: before he turned ten, his father had died and his mother, who was an actress, could no longer work due to illness.
 So it was up to Chaplin and his brother to take care of their own well-being: Charlie followed in his parents’ footsteps and became an actor himself, which is how he earned his living.